haekb/nolf1-modernizer/readme.md

 - Fixed some invisible impassible geometry.
 - Added a experimental developer console, can be toggled on/off with tilde. (`~`)
 - Fixed a crash in the weapons hotkey screen.

+## Patch 3

+- Patched out GameSpy from dedicated/hosted servers and the server browser

 ## Additional Config Commands